 This course is a special study in a selected aspect of spiritual formation not otherwise covered in the Spiritual Formation curriculum.
+May be repeated for a maximum of 9 credits, if topics are different.
 Prereq: DVSF 501.

 DVSF 622 - Special Topics in Spiritual Formation (3)